Mahak491/sorting_visualizer/README.md

 # sorting_visualizer

+•Built with HTML, CSS and JavaScript.
+•A Web-APP where sorting alogrithms are implemented.
- Bubble sort, Heap sort, Insertion sort, quick sort, merge sort and selection sort are used in this sorting visualizer where it is used to sort the given array
+•Algorithms like Heap sort, Quick sort, Bubble sort, Insertion sort, Selection sort and Merge sort are demonstrated which sort the randomly generated array.

  Sorting Visualizer Website => https://visualizerrrsorting.netlify.app/